jxu05/comp20/README.md

 - After this lab, I get the ability to do following things:
 	1. Study from other engineers' codes on GitHub.
 There are many geeks posting their codes/programs/thoughts by Git.
-	2. Learn how to team work (not only for the team project of this course).
-I also found GitHub is a good community to let people all around the world do group work together. e.g. Homebrew, which we used for lab8, is a product built by people from different countries on GitHub.
+	2. Learn how to do team work (not only for the team project of this course).
+	I found GitHub is a good community to let people all around the world do group work together.
+		e.g. Homebrew, which we used for lab8, is a product built by people from different countries on GitHub.